-Halloween Moon Crabs (also known as the Halloween Hermit Crab) can be found in mangrove, sand dunes and rainforests along the Pacific coast from Mexico south to Peru and Costa Rica.
+Halloween Moon Crabs (also known as the Halloween Hermit Crab) can be found in mangrove, sand dunes and rain forests along the Pacific coast from Mexico south to Peru and Costa Rica.
 They can grow anywhere from 2 to 2.5 inches (5 to 6.5 cm) long and have a lifespan of 8 to 10 years!
 They are nocturnal and can digs burrows – sometimes as long as 5 feet (1.5 meters) in the wild.
-They live in the forest at least some of their adult lives, but needs to return to the ocean to breed.
-Moon Crabs are largely herbivorous, and consume leaf litter and seedlings.
+They live in the forest at least some of their adult lives but need to return to the ocean to breed.
+Moon Crabs are largely herbivorous and consume leaf litter and seedlings.

 The Moon Crab has a pair of largely purple claws, reddish-orange legs, and an almost entirely blackish carapace (the dorsal [upper] section of the exoskeleton or shell), with a pair of yellow, orange or maroon spots behind the eyes, and an additional pair of whitish spots on the central-lower carapace.

 The Halloween Moon Crabs do quite well in captivity.
 They are tame but do require constant attention.
 Being nocturnal, Moon Crabs sleep during the day and come out at night.
 These reptiles require a lot of heat and moisture and several homes (shells) throughout their lifespan.

 Halloween Moon Crabs do not need much space when they are young, and as they grow their environment must be able to sustain them.
 The most common size for an enclosure is a 10 or 15-gallon aquarium with at least two water dishes and some things to hide in.

 Moon Crabs enjoy climbing, so make sure they have something to climb on.
 This can be rocks, rough wood, plastic plants, or better yet, a piece of cork bark.